In the United States, lanes or streetlights are usually a given. Without them, it would be nearly impossible to drive safely.

 Wherever possible, introduce some automation to the mix.

-For example, if you have an email form on your site to get leads, you don’t need someone to check that inbox manually.
+For example, if you have an email collection form on your site, there’s no need for a manual inbox check.

 Instead, you can set up an automation that automatically creates new task cards based on incoming emails.